Tax Rates 2020/21

 Class 1 (Employees)

-*Nil rate of employer NIC for employees under the age of 21 and apprentices under 25, up to £962pw.
+*Nil rate of employer NIC for employees under the age of 21 and apprentices under 25, up to £967pw.

-**Some businesses do not qualify, including certain sole director companies.
+**Some businesses do not qualify, including certain sole director companies and employers who have an employer’s Class 1 NIC liability of £100,000 or more for 2020/21.

 Employer contributions (at 13.8%) are also due on most taxable benefits (Class 1A) and on tax paid on an employee’s behalf under a PAYE settlement agreement (Class 1B).